Publication Ethics

 Reporting standards

 Authors should present original research as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 Originality and Plagiarism

-Multiple, Redundant or Concurrent Publication
+Multiple, Redundant, or Concurrent Publication

-Acknowledgement of Sources
+Acknowledgment of Sources

 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.
 Information obtained privately, as in conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written permission from the source.
 Information obtained in the course of confidential services, such as refereeing manuscripts or grant applications, must not be used without the explicit written permission of the author of the work involved in these services.